berylcczhang/TEST/doc/sphinx/output.rst

 * ``Time``: evolution time at which the output is produced
 * ``Wavelength``: observed frame wavelength at which the spectrum is evaluated
 * ``L_lambda``: specific luminosity at the specified wavelength
+* ``L_lambda_neb``: specific luminosity at the specified wavelength after nebular processing is applied (only present if SLUG was run with nebular processing enabled)
 * ``L_lambda_ex``: specific luminosity at the specified wavelength after extinction is applied (only present if SLUG was run with extinction enabled)
+* ``L_lambda_neb_ex``: specific luminosity at the specified wavelength after nebular processing and extinction are applied (only present if SLUG was run with both nebular processing and extinction enabled)

 If ``output_mode`` is ``ascii``, these data are output in a series of columns, with different trials separated by lines of dashes.
 The column ``L_lambda_ex`` is present only if SLUG was run with extinction enabled.
 Some entries for ``L_lambda_ex`` may be empty; see :ref:`ssec-int-spec-file`.

 If ``output_mode`` is ``fits``, the output FITS file has two binary table extensions.
 The first table contains a field listing the wavelengths at which the spectra are given; if extinction was enabled in the SLUG calculation, it also contains a field ``Wavelength_ex`` listing the wavelengths at which the extincted spectrum is computed.
-The second table has four fields if SLUG was run without extinction, or five fields if it was run with extinction.
-The first four fields, always present, give the trial number, unique ID of the cluster, the time, and the spectrum ``L_lambda`` at that time.
-The final field, ``L_lambda_ex``, gives the extincted spectrum at that time and trial.
+The second table has always contains the fields ``UniqueId``, ``Time``, ``Trial``, and ``L_lambda`` giving the cluster unique ID, time, trial number, and stellar spectrum.
+Depending on whether nebular processing and/or extinction were enabled when SLUG was run, it may also contain the fields ``L_lambda_neb``, ``L_lambda_ex``, and ``L_lambda_neb_ex`` giving the nebular-processed, extincted, and nebular-processed plus extincted spectra.
 Both the ASCII- and FITS-formatted output should be fairly self-documenting.

 Output in ``binary`` mode is formatted as follows.
 The file starts with

+* ``Nebular`` (``byte``): a single byte, with a value of 0 indicating that nebular processing was not enabled for this run, and a value of 1 indicating that it was enabled
 * ``Extinct`` (``byte``): a single byte, with a value of 0 indicating that extinction was not enabled for this run, and a value of 1 indicating that it was enabled
 * ``NWavelength`` (``std::vector<double>::size_type``, usually ``unsigned long long``): the number of wavelength entries in the spectra
 * ``Wavelength`` (``NWavelength`` entries of type ``double``)